-The 2024 national SimGHOSTS conference for simulation technology specialists was hosted by the IU Health Simulation Center at Fairbanks Hall in Indianapolis.
-With the rare chance for a national conference so close to Bloomington, the entire Interprofessional Simulation Center team was able to attend.
 The Cox Legacy Scholars program provides paid internships to help them develop their careers.
-The Center has its first Cox Scholar in academic year 2023-2024.
+The Center had its first Cox Scholar in academic year 2023-2024.
 For the current academic year (2024-2025) the Center has three Cox Scholars - Alejandra Gomez-Moreno, Emily Xiao, and Hannah Short.
 All three are pursuing careers in healthcare.
 They are pictured to the left in the middle photo Sim Coordinator Matt Needler was named co-chair of the Society for Simulation SimOps 2025 conference.
 This national conference focuses on technical innovations in simulation.

 The Health Sciences Building Interprofessional Simulation Center is on Instagram.
 Follow us at hsbsim.
 Simulation Center Adds Value Across IU and IU Health The Interprofessional Simulation Center adds additional value to IU and IU Health by supporting other activities.
 The Center is frequently cast as a medical location for student film projects and IU Health promotional videos and photo sessions.
 Supporting healthcare provider pipeline programs, the Center plays a key role in introducing health professions careers to students from across the region, especially those from groups who are under represented in medicine.
-The Center hosts tours for groups from IU, IU Health, and the community.
+The Center conducted tours for groups from IU, IU Health, and the community.
 These included activities for board leadership members, staff leadership teams from across the IU systems, and elected officials and other government representatives.
 One example is shown to the right with Indiana State Senator Shelli Yoder, shown alongside IU Health South Regional President Denzil Ross and Center Director David Rodgers.